 Each color takes on a significant role in Navratri.
 The nine days are celebrated with nine different colors.
 Let us discuss the significance of Navratri colors in particular.

 On the second day, Goddess Brahmacharini is worshipped by the devotees.
-Green is the color for this day.
+Red is the color for this day.
 This form of the Goddess is regarded to be highly peaceful for meditation.

 On the third day, Goddess Chandraghanta is worshipped by the devotees who is a symbol of beauty, courage and serenity.
-On the 3rd day, the Goddess is dressed in Grey attire.
+On the 3rd day, the Goddess is dressed in Royal Blue attire.

 On the fifth day, Goddess Skandamata is worshipped by the devotees.
 On this day, Lalitha Gauri Vrata is observed.
-The Goddess in is draped in White on this day.
+The Goddess in is draped in Green on this day.

 On the seventh day, Goddess Kaalratri is worshipped by the devotees.
-The Goddess is dressed in Royal Blue attire on this day.
+The Goddess is dressed in Orange attire on this day.
 This day marks the beginning of the Maha Saptami in which Utsav Puja is celebrated.

 On this day, Goddess Maha Gauri is worshipped by the devotees.
-The Goddess is dressed in the Pink attire on this day.
-Saraswati Puja is conducted on this day and all the devotees wear Purple attire.
+The Goddess is dressed in the Peacock Green attire on this day.
+Saraswati Puja is conducted on this day and all the devotees wear Peacock Green attire.

 On this day, Goddess Siddhidatri is worshipped by the devotees.
 She is regarded as the last form of Goddess Durga.
-The Goddess is dressed in the Purple on the ninth day.
+The Goddess is dressed in the Pink on the ninth day.